Excel Surface Chart (Plot)

 Follow the below steps to create an excel surface chart

-Step 3: Now in the ribbon tab choose the “INSERT” option.
+- Now, in the ribbon tab, choose the “INSERT” option.

-Step 5: As soon as you click on the “3D Surface Chart” you will see the below default Surface Chart in your worksheet.
+- As soon as you click on the “3D Surface Chart,” you will see the below default Surface Chart in your worksheet.

 Select the chart and press the shortcut key Ctrl + 1 to open up the FORMAT CHART AREA to the right of the excel spreadsheet (Excel 2013 Onwards).

-Step 7: From that FORMAT CHART AREA you can change the color of the mesh, horizontal, and vertical axis customization and do many more things.
+- From that FORMAT CHART AREA, you can change the color of the mesh, horizontal, and vertical axis customization, and do many more things.

-Choose the “Design” tab and go to “Change Color” and choose the color as per your convenience.
+- Choose the “Design” tab and go to “Change Color” and choose the color at your convenience.

-Step 8: The next thing we need to do is to “Switch Row/Column”.
-Because at the time of insertion of the chart excel assumes horizontal things are data series and vertical things are categories.
+- The next thing we need to do is to “Switch Row/Column.”
+Because at the time of insertion of the chart, excel assumes horizontal things are data series, and vertical things are categories.

 So we need to change the row/column under the Design tab.

-Now let’s look one more example of Surface Chart.
-For this consider below data set.
+Now let’s look at one more example of the Surface Chart.
+For this, consider below data set.

 Copy the data to a worksheet.